tatsuakimitani/nuxt-ssg-boilerplate/README.md

 #### 3) Cheap

-Static sites (like this one) costs pennies per month to run on services like Amazon S3.
+Static sites costs pennies per month to run on services like Amazon S3.
 Dynamic sites require the setup, hosting, and maintenance of a server which is much, much more expensive.

 #### 4) Scalable